Indigenous Australian women's rugby league team

 The Indigenous Australian women's rugby league team (also known as the Indigenous Women's All Stars) is a rugby league football team that represents Aboriginal Australians and Torres Strait Islanders.
 The team was first formed in late 2010 for their first match in February 2011.
 The team currently plays in an annual All Stars Match against a National Rugby League Māori All Stars women's team.

+Coaches

+Missing matches are 2012 and 2015.